haileytapia/portfolio/index.md

 See my [LinkedIn](https://www.linkedin.com/in/haileytapia/) for more of my professional experience, including technical support, an editorial internship, and technical writing for a military training manual.

-In addition to my technical writing skills, I have experience with the following programming and documentation tools:
+In addition to my technical writing skills, I have experience with the following:

+### Programming languages

+- C
+- Java
+-
+### Markup and styling languages

 - Markdown
 - HTML/CSS
 - XML

-- C
+### Tools and technologies

-- Java
+- Asana
 - Confluence
+- HubSpot
 - Jira
+- Salesforce

 ---